 - You will begin learning basic suture techniques during the first semester.

-Each of the three Caribbean veterinary schools has its own advantages.
-In light of St. Mathew’s not being AVMA accredited some students might choose St. Mathew’s veterinary school over the other two Caribbean vet programs for various reasons.
-Not having to apply through VMCAS, can certainly be a plus for many potential veterinary students.
+Each of the three Caribbean veterinary schools has its advantages.
+In light of St. Mathew’s not being AVMA accredited, some students might choose St. Mathew’s veterinary school over the other two Caribbean vet programs for various reasons.
+Not having to apply through VMCAS can undoubtedly be a plus for many potential veterinary students.

-Whereas other students like St. George’s proactive recruitment of vet students.
-They will often fly potential students down to Grenada for a tour of the school.
-Then, on the other hand, many pre-vets choose Ross due to their state of the art facilities with research labs and excellent gross anatomy laboratories.
+St. George’s has proactive recruitment of vet students, unlike St Mathew’s.
+At SGU, they will often fly potential students down to Grenada for a tour of the school.
+On the other hand, many pre-vets choose Ross due to their state-of-the-art facilities with research labs and excellent gross anatomy laboratories.

 Given these points, now that we have provided some facts about all three Caribbean vet schools, what do you think?
-If you attend one of these Caribbean veterinary schools please leave a comment below.
+If you attend one of these Caribbean veterinary schools, please let us know on our FB page @VeterinarySchool